jasenmichael/js-shel-scripts/README.md

 # or
 cowsay this is awesome
 ```
-this will run the sample script located at ~/.js/hello
+this will run those sample script located at ~/.js

 after installation you can run the below command to create another script